amplitude/Amplitude-TypeScript/packages/plugin-autocapture-browser/README.md

   <br />
 </p>

-# @amplitude/plugin-default-event-tracking-advanced-browser (beta)
+# @amplitude/plugin-autocapture-browser (beta)
 **This plugin is in beta at the moment, naming and interface might change in the future.**

-Browser SDK plugin for default event tracking advanced.
+Browser SDK plugin for autocapture.

 ## Installation